 We recommend something like this Lucky Herp 5.0 Fluorescent Tropical Terrarium Lamp, as it gives off just enough full spectrum light to be beneficial to your gecko’s health.

 Additionally, UVB is helpful if you’ve opted for live plants in your crested gecko tank, as the UVB rays help to facilitate plant growth.

 How Much UVB Does A Crested Gecko Need?

 Crested geckos don’t need any UVB to survive, but a small amount is safe and even beneficial for their bone and muscle health.
 At most, a UVB bulb with a 3% to 5% output is best for a crested gecko habitat.

 Like we touched on earlier, it is perfectly fine if you choose not to use a UVB bulb for your gecko’s enclosure.

-Since they are primarily nocturnal animals in the wild, crested geckos don’t get much UVB anyway, so in captivity, it’s OK to forgo UVB, too.
+Since they are primarily nocturnal animals in the wild, crested geckos don’t get much UVB anyway, so in captivity, it’s OK to forgo a UVB bulb, too.

-However, consider UVB is necessary for live plants if you’ve planted any in your gecko’s enclosure.
+However, consider UVB is necessary for plant growth if you’ve planted any in your gecko’s enclosure.

 This is especially crucial for bioactive enclosure setups with lots of natural plants!

-Many crested gecko owners opt for artificial plants since they don’t need any additional UVB.
+Many crested gecko owners opt for artificial plants since they don’t need any full spectrum light.